yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/3D Representation & Reconstruction/Neural Implicit Surfaces/Notes.md

 > **Summary**

 A method to reconstruct surface with high fidelity from 2D images.
 NeuS uses the SDF for surface representation and uses a novel volume rendering scheme to learn. **Only focus on solid objects.**

+they replace the local transparency function with an occupancy network

 > **Details**